drksheer/Crypto-PNL-Tracker/README.md

 ### 2) Running the Tracker
 1. Edit the JSON file format `accounts.json` in the root of the Crypto Tracker.
     - Edit the values appropriately to your setup.
-Ensuring `"enabled": true`.
+Ensuring `"enabled": true` and change `startBalance` from null to a number if your original balance cannot be obtained in the import.
     - **If using Daisy's Binance/Bybit import:**
         - A basic setup should look like this,
         ```